(Updated November 2023)

 Our language helps build the positive emotional climate where children grow as writers and illustrators and take pride in doing quality work.
-Our words help build a "growth mindset" so that young children know they can teach their brains anything!
+Our words help build a "growth mindset" so that young children learn they can teach their brains any new skills!
 To build emotional resilience, research says, praise children’s efforts towards their goals, perseverance, and willingness to try new things—not how smart they are.
 Specific encouragement is much more helpful than generic praise…

 Following are examples of how language empowers the writer to grow.